SpoddyCoder/scube-tools/README.md

 ## `find-pod-and`

-Beacuse who hasn't had enough of using `kubectl` to query running pods, then copying auto-generated deployment id's into a second `kubectl` command?
+Beacuse who hasn't had enough of using `kubectl` to query running pods?...
+Then copy-pasting auto-generated deployment id's into a second `kubectl` command... which you often forget the exact syntax for...
-Only to find it out is has multiple containers and then needing to query those...
+Only to find out it has multiple containers... which you need to `kubectl` query...
+And then rerun th...
 FML!

 ### Usage